Prince (musician): 2010–2016: Final years, 20Ten, Hit n Run Phase One, and Hit n Run Phase Two

-Illness and death
+Death

 Following his death, fans left flowers, purple balloons and other mementos beneath Prince's star painted on the front of the First Avenue nightclub.

-Prince saw Doctor Michael T. Schulenberg, a local specialist in family medicine, in Excelsior on April 7, 2016, and again on April 20.
+Prince saw Dr. Michael T. Schulenberg, a local specialist in family medicine, in Excelsior, Minnesota, on April 7, 2016, and again on April 20.
 On April 7, he postponed two performances at the Fox Theatre in Atlanta from his Piano & a Microphone Tour; the venue released a statement saying he had influenza.
 He rescheduled and performed what was to be his final show on April 14, despite still not feeling well.
 While flying back to the Twin Cities early the next morning, he became unresponsive, and his private jet made an emergency landing at Quad Cities International Airport in Moline, Illinois, where he was hospitalized and received naloxone, a medication used to block the effects of opioids, especially following an overdose.
 Once he became conscious, he left against medical advice.
 Representatives said he was dehydrated and had had influenza for several weeks.
-Prince was seen cycling the next day in his hometown of Chanhassen.
+Prince was seen cycling the next day in Chanhassen.
 He shopped that evening at the Electric Fetus in Minneapolis for Record Store Day and made a brief appearance at an impromptu dance party at his Paisley Park recording studio complex, stating that he was feeling fine.
 On April 19, he attended a performance by singer Lizz Wright at the Dakota Jazz Club.

-On April 20, 2016, Prince's representatives called Howard Kornfeld, a California specialist in addiction medicine and pain management, seeking medical help for the star.
+On April 20, 2016, Prince's representatives called Howard Kornfeld, a California specialist in addiction medicine and pain management, seeking medical help for the musician.
 Kornfeld scheduled to meet with him on April 22, and he contacted a local physician who cleared his schedule for an exam on April 21.
 On April 21, at 9:43 am, the Carver County Sheriff's Office received a 911 call requesting an ambulance be sent to Prince's home at Paisley Park.
 The caller initially told the dispatcher that an unidentified person at the home was unconscious, then moments later said he was dead, and finally identified the person as Prince.
 The caller was Kornfeld's son, who had flown in with buprenorphine that morning to devise a treatment plan for opioid addiction.
 Emergency responders found Prince unresponsive in an elevator and performed CPR, but a paramedic said he had already been dead for at least six hours, and they were unable to revive him.
 They pronounced him dead at 10:07 am, 19 minutes after their arrival.
 There were no signs of suicide or foul play.
-A press release from the Midwest Medical Examiner's Office in Anoka County on June 2 stated that Prince had died of an accidental overdose of fentanyl, at the age of 57.
+A press release from the Midwest Medical Examiner's Office in Anoka County on June 2 stated that Prince had died of an accidental overdose of fentanyl at the age of 57.